TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/ODataS4hana/readme.md

 ![Sample Response](../../../import-screenshots/ODataS4Hana/26.png)

-3. Using Update operation of OData Modify activity we are updating data into SAP S4 Hana 'A_ProductDescription' API service.
+#### 3. Using Update operation of OData Modify activity

+We are updating data into SAP S4 Hana 'A_ProductDescription' API service.
 Following is the configuration needed for OData Modify Activity using Update operation.

 Select SAP S4 Hana connection in Settings tab of OData Modify activity.
 Also select Update operation for updating data into SAP S4 Hana service.
 By default Request Type application/json is selected.
 ![Sample Response](../../../import-screenshots/ODataS4Hana/27.png)